 Have you ever received a panicked phone call from a loved one in distress, only to discover it wasn’t really them?
 Or encountered an online store that seemed perfectly legitimate until you never received your order?
-What if I told you that AI-powered scams are becoming so sophisticated that they can perfectly mimic human voices, create convincing fake videos, and generate professional-looking websites—all designed to separate you from your money and personal information?
+What if I told you that AI-powered scams have reached an advanced level which enables them to duplicate human speech.
+They produce authentic counterfeit videos and professional websites to steal your money and personal data?

-The frightening reality is that artificial intelligence scams are rising at an unprecedented rate, creating new challenges for consumers worldwide.
-According to recent data, phishing and scam activity has increased by 95% since 2020, with millions of new scam pages appearing every month .
-Some experts estimate losses from these AI-powered scams could reach over $10 trillion globally by 2025 .
+The frightening reality is that artificial intelligence scams continue to spread at an alarming pace, which creates fresh difficulties for consumers around the globe.
+The most recent statistics show that phishing, along with scam operations, have grown by 95 percent since 2020, while hundreds of thousands of new scam websites appear every month.
+Some experts estimate losses from these AI-powered scams could reach over $10 trillion globally by 2025.

 The New Digital Trust Deficit: Why AI Scams Are So Effective